PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 complete Expand/Squeeze owner suite, late-layout orchestration, core, architecture, pass efficiency, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Terminal Expand/Squeeze result capture implementation checkpoint

+The terminal `_replace_expand_dims_and_squeeze_with_reshape()` call now assigns its unchanged result dictionary to `_terminal_expand_squeeze_stats`.
+Its Session LayoutState, ordering after the late-layout summary, and immediately following unconditional static reconciliation are unchanged.
+The staged result is not consumed by a guard.

+Focused owner, boundary, summary, and orchestration coverage is `20 passed in 2.33s`.
+The sequential Expand/Squeeze, late-layout, child constant-fold/cast, core, pass-efficiency, architecture, and TensorFlow-import-blocked gate is `382 passed in 27.09s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, continue moving backward through the same terminal interval and propagate one small orchestration cluster's mutation/prune evidence.
+The broad phase barrier must remain unconditional until every intervening owner has complete accounting.
+Commit and push only; do not create or update a pull request.